otto-de-legacy/varnishevent/README.rst

     pass, pipe or error.
 This formatter is only permitted for client transactions.

+  Varnish:side
+    Equivalent to ``%d``, for compatibility with varnishncsa.

   VCL_Log:key
     Output value set by std.log("key: value") in VCL.